randonmess/Logistic-Regression-Cat-Identifier/README.md

 # Logistic-Regression-Cat-Identifier
 Built a logistic cat classifier in neural network architecture using NumPy.
-This model was trained on 209 examples.
+This model was trained on 209 examples for 100 epochs.

 ## Objectives
 - Build the general architecture of a learning algorithm, including: